Madhavi-Datti/Madhavi-Datti/README.md

 ### 👩‍💻 Madhavi Datti
 ### 🌟 About Me
 Hi there!
-I'm Madhavi, a passionate **Java Full Stack Developer in training** with a background in content creation and technical writing.
+I'm Madhavi, a passionate **Java Full Stack Developer** with a background in content creation and technical writing.
 I am dedicated to building robust and efficient software solutions using Java technologies and modern development tools.
 ### 🔭 What I'm Working On
 Enhancing my skills in **Spring Boot**, **REST APIs**, and **Full Stack Development**.